 So many parts make up a person, and I’m no different.
-I’m an author and wellness coach, but I’m also a deep thinker who loves God fiercely and a wife and mom who counts her blessings daily.
-I juggle a lot of hats in a week, but they all point to the same goal — growing in health and faith.
+I’m an author and speaker, but I’m also a deep thinker who loves God fiercely and a wife and mom who counts her blessings daily.
+I juggle a lot of hats in a week, but they all point to the same goal — growing in my faith.

-I count it a privilege to inspire others, whether it’s teaching a wellness class, writing a book or blog post, or speaking to an audience about God’s deep love for them.
+I count it a privilege to inspire others, whether it’s writing a book or speaking to an audience about God’s deep love for them.

 My photos show a happy face, but I’ve walked through some really tough stuff in my 40+ years of life.
 My happy face is solely the result of God’s grace.
 I’m so thankful He pulled me out of the dark pit and called me His daughter!

 To read my story and learn more about the hats I wear, keep reading below.
 (If you’re looking for a formal media bio, click here.)